xpl/crx-hotreload/README.md

 Watches for file changes in an extension's directory.
 When a change detected, it reloads the extension and refreshes the active tab (to re-trigger updated content scripts).

+Here's [a blog post explaining it](https://60devs.com/hot-reloading-for-chrome-extensions.html) (thanks to [KingOfNothing](https://habrahabr.ru/users/KingOfNothing/) for the translation).

 ## Features

 - Works by checking timestamps of files